yasirkula/UnityDynamicPanels/README.md

 There are a couple of settings in Dynamic Panels Canvas that you may want to play with:

-- **Minimum Free Space**: if its value is zero, docked panels can fill the whole Dynamic Panels Canvas.
-Otherwise, there will always be some free space that docked panels can't expand to
+- **Leave Free Space**: when enabled, there will always be some free space in the canvas that docked panels can't fill.
+Otherwise, docked panels will fill the whole canvas
+- **Minimum Free Space**: if *Leave Free Space* is enabled, this value will determine the minimum free space
 - **Panel Resizable Area Length**: the length of the invisible area at each side of a panel that allows users to resize a panel
 - **Canvas Anchor Zone Length**: the length of the dockable area of the Dynamic Panels Canvas.
 When a tab is dragged and dropped onto that area, it will be docked to the edge of the Dynamic Panels Canvas
 - **Panel Anchor Zone Length**: the length of the dockable area inside a panel.
 When a tab is dragged and dropped onto that area, it will be docked to the panel.
 This area is enabled only for docked panels (you can't dock panels to free panels)
+- **Initial Size**: (*docked panels only*) determines the initial size of a docked panel.
+This is achieved by programmatically resizing the panel after it is created, so this operation may affect the adjacent panels' sizes, as well.
+This value won't have any effect if left as (0,0)

 **NOTE:** if you change the *Resources/DynamicPanel.prefab*, also make sure that the Panel's *Header Height* property is equal to the distance between the top of the panel and the bottom of the *PanelHeader* child object (which holds the tabs runtime).